Version 1.9-rfc+0.1

 Platform-specific parts of Kotlin and its multiplatform capabilities will be covered in their respective sub-specifications, i.e., Kotlin/JVM, Kotlin/JS and Kotlin/Native.

-Kotlin Language Specification is still in progress and has experimental stability level, meaning no compatibility should be expected between even incremental releases, any functionality can be added, removed or changed without warning.
+Kotlin Language Specification is still in progress and has experimental stability level, meaning no compatibility should be expected between even incremental releases of the specification, any parts can be added, removed or changed without warning.

 In several cases this specification discusses experimental Kotlin features, i.e., features which are still in active development and which may be changed in the future.
 When so, the specification talks about the current state of said features, with no guarantees of their future stability (or even existence in the language).